 - 1/2 cup cilantro

-Add ground cumin, two tsp. ground black pepper, one tbs.
-Mexican Oregano (dried) Kosher salt, minced mint, and two tbs.
+- Add ground cumin, ancho chili, two tsp. ground black pepper, one tbs.
+Mexican Oregano (dried) Kosher salt, chopped mint, and two tbs.
 Worcestershire sauce.

 - Remove from pan and place on sheet tray.